microsoft/BuildXL/Documentation/Wiki/CoreConcepts.md

 understand various JavaScript orchestrators to create a project graph.
 Currently, the JavaScript frontend supports Rush, Yarn, and Lage orchestrators.

-BuildXL has frontends for CMake/Ninja Ninja specifications.
+BuildXL has frontends for CMake/Ninja specifications.
 The frontends run CMake/Ninja, and rely on a plugin to create a Ninja process graph that is then converted into a pip graph.

 BuildXL has frontends that can handle using packages or downloading files during the build.
 Currently, BuildXL only supports using NuGet pacakages.